Skip to main content

 • A patient has active cancer.

-Because apixaban is administered in fixed doses and does not require routine laboratory monitoring, there are no universally established therapeutic ranges.
-The steady-state peak and trough ranges for various doses are shown below.
+Because apixaban is administered in fixed doses and does not require routine laboratory monitoring, universal therapeutic ranges are not established.
+The steady-state peak and trough ranges for various doses are shown in the Table.

 Apixaban is measured using a modified, chromogenic anti-Xa method.
-The optical density derived from the patient sample is compared to that of calibrators with known apixaban concentration.
-The results are reported in ng/mL.
+The optical density of the patient sample is compared to that of calibrators with known apixaban concentration.
+The results are reported in ng/mL.4

 The lower limit of detection for the apixaban assay is 30 ng/mL.
-Trough levels may be below this value; therefore, we suggest samples be collected at the peak (3-4 hours after the last dose).
+Trough levels may be below this value; therefore, samples should be collected at the peak (3-4 hours after the last dose).2,4

 The assay is not specific for apixaban.
-It will detect any anti-Xa anticoagulant including unfractionated heparin, low molecular weight heparins (enoxaparin, tinzaparin, dalteparin), rivaroxaban, and fondaparinux.
+It will detect any anti-Xa anticoagulant including unfractionated heparin, low molecular weight heparins (enoxaparin, tinzaparin, dalteparin), rivaroxaban, and fondaparinux.4

 The coefficient of variation (CV) is less than 6%.

-Gross lipemia, icterus, and hemolysis will interfere with apixaban measurement.
+Gross lipemia, icterus, and hemolysis will interfere with apixaban measurement.4

 References